vences/hugo-workers/content/posts/Redirection-KV.md

   if (location) {
     return Response.redirect(location, 301)
   }
-  // If in map, return the original request return fetch(request)
+  // If not in KV, return the original request return fetch(request)
 }
 ```